AltspaceVR/AltspaceSDK/README.template.md

 ## Graphics Feature Support

 AltspaceVR supports Three.js versions r73, r74, r76, and r84. r84 is recommended.
-A-Frame version 0.3.0 is currently the only version supported.
+A-Frame versions 0.3.0 and 0.7.0 are the only versions tested and known to work, though others may as well.

 **Currently supported:**
 * Object3D transformation and hierarchy